For years now, some folks have claimed that capitalism is broken and needs to be reformed.

 If I want to earn more, maybe I should get more education, new skills or more experience.

 In this economy, there is almost certainly someone out there who wants what you have to offer.
-The number of job openings in the U.S. is near a record 7.3 million.
+The number of job openings in the U.S. is at a record high 8.12 million.

 Of course, some folks don’t want to educate themselves, retrain, work longer hours, earn a promotion or go through the hassle of changing jobs.